- Our Firm

 In addition to the break itself, broken bones also create the potential for additional complications including:

-The risk of side effects and complications associated with broken bones is incredibly high, which is why pursuing a case for fair compensation is so important for injured individuals.
+The risk of side effects and complications associated with broken bones is incredibly high.
+Pursuing a case for fair compensation is incredibly important for injured individuals.

 Our firm has over three decades of experience representing individuals with all kinds of injuries including broken bones.
 We routinely assist clients with:

 We never charge upfront fees and only accept payment after we have secured compensation on your behalf.
-Initial consultations are always free, and our team is willing to come to you at the hospital or at home if necessary.
+Initial consultations are always free.
+Our team is willing to come to you at the hospital or at home if necessary.
 We can’t change the incident that caused your injury, but we can help you start recovering today.
 For more information about our approach to cases involving broken bones, contact our San Bernardino office.